Robinyo/big-top/README.md

 ## Development

-Run the following commands (they must be run in separate terminal windows as `ionic serve --no-open` is blocking)
+Run the following commands (they must be run in separate terminal sessions as `ionic serve` is blocking)

     ionic serve --no-open
     electron .